 New Social Change Fellowship Launches at NSSR During Spring 2023

-Mariam Matar, Krishna Boddapati, Zachary Leamy, and Eduardo Mora Zuniga have received the NSSR Social Change Fellowship for the Spring 2023 semester.
+Mariam Matar, Krishna Boddapati, and Eduardo Mora Zuniga have received the NSSR Social Change Fellowship for the Spring 2023 semester.

 In its first year, this selective fellowship program offers graduate students from The New School for Social Research paid internships at organizations committed to social justice.
 It provides fellows with “opportunities to use the skills acquired as a result of their degree but may be unaware of how to apply them in non-academic areas and settings,” says Jennifer MacDonald, Director of The New School’s Center for Graduate Career and Professional Development.